beacon-biosignals/StableHashTraits.jl/README.md

 defining the same method: in this case, the method which gets used depends on the order of `using` statements... yuck.

-To avoid this problem, it is possible define a two argument version of `hash_method` (and/or a three argument version of `StableHashTraits.write`).
-This final arugment can be anything you want, so long as it is a type you have defined.
+To avoid this problem, it is possible to define a version of any method you specialize (e.g.
+`hash_method`, `transform` and/or `write`) with one additional argument.
+This final argument can be anything you want, so long as it is a type you have defined.
 For example:

     using DataFrames
     struct MyContext end
-    StableHashTraits.hash_method(::DataFrame, ::MyContext) = UseProperties(:ByName)
+    StableHashTraits.hash_method(::DataFrame, ::MyContext) = UseProperties(:ByOrder)
     stable_hash(DataFrames(a=1:2, b=1:2); context=MyContext())

-By default the context is `StableHashTraits.GlobalContext` and just two methods are defined.
+By default the context is `StableHashTraits.GlobalContext` and fall back methods are defined that pass through to the methods without a context argument (e.g. `hash_method(x, context) = hash_method(x)`)

-    hash_method(x, context) = hash_method(x)
-    StableHashTraits.write(io, x, context) = StableHashTraits.write(io, x)

-In this way, you only need to define methods for the types that have non-default behavior for your context; furthermore, those who have no need of a particular context can simply define the one-argument version of `hash_method` and/or two argument version of `write`.
+In this way, you only need to define methods for the types that have non-default behavior for your context; furthermore, those who have no need of a particular context objects can simply define methods without it.

 ## Hashing gotcha's